Dr Krystyna Darasz, associate specialist in cardiology, talks about her decision to become an SAS doctor.

-I remember being gently warned at my interview not to entertain any 'funny ideas' about switching from my chosen degree course to study Medicine, because although there did exist a transfer to Medicine course, places were extremely limited.
+I remember being gently warned at my interview not to entertain any 'funny ideas' about switching from my chosen degree course to study medicine, because although there did exist a transfer to medicine course, places were extremely limited.
 (Maybe that’s when the idea first took hold?).
-Naturally, after three months, that’s exactly what I did, having realised that I enjoyed Human Biology far more than lectures on bivalve molluscs.
+Naturally, after 3 months, that’s exactly what I did, having realised that I enjoyed human biology far more than lectures on bivalve molluscs.
 And so, by this somewhat tortuous and lucky route, I became a proper medic.

 Initially my NHS career was fairly conventional and I became thrilled by cardiology.
 Through the patience of my long-suffering husband I completed a doctorate, and my two great sons came along.
 I innocently assumed that one day I could aspire to an NHS consultant career, but securing a senior registrar training post compatible with my family life proved too difficult for me.

-Over the next few years, I acquired specialist practical skills in echocardiography and cardiac MRI and morphed quietly into an associate specialist cardiologist with a much-loved interest in cardiac imaging, working part-time.
-Earlier this year I was elected to the Fellowship of the Royal College of Physicians, a supremely special moment.
+Over the next few years, I acquired specialist practical skills in echocardiography and cardiac magnetic resonance imaging (MRI) and morphed quietly into an associate specialist cardiologist with a much-loved interest in cardiac imaging, working part-time.
+Earlier this year I was elected to the fellowship of the Royal College of Physicians, a supremely special moment.

 For me, the path to a very happy career has been forged in the crucible of SAS, as an associate specialist.
-It’s allowed me to continue my career whilst bringing up my family.
+It’s allowed me to continue my career while bringing up my family.

 As time passed and spaghetti hoops ceased to be such a central part of my life, I was able to increase my working hours and develop a job plan which contained more of the things that I love and am good at (cardiac imaging) and less of the things I am not so good at (management).
 That flexibility is part of what makes an SAS career such a positive and great thing and something to be cherished.
 You need help from supportive senior colleagues, staying power and a spot of good luck!
 But when you put your mind to it, all doctors can!